ap-lodhi/ap-lodhi/README.md

 <h1 >Hi 👋, I'm Anil Patel </h1>
 <h3>A passionate Full Stack developer from India</h3>

-- 🌱 I’m currently learning  MERN Stack
+- 🌱 I’m currently learning  MERN Stack .

+- 🤔   Exploring new technologies and developing software solutions and quick hacks.

-- 👨‍💻 All of my projects are available at: https://ap-lodhi.github.io/portfolio/
+- 👨‍💻 All of my projects are available at: https://anil-portfolio.netlify.app/

 - 📫 How to reach me: mr.aplodhi@gmail.com
 <h2>Connect with me:</h2>